BLSQ/iaso/docs/pages/dev/how_to/planning-pipeline-integration/planning-pipeline-integration.en.md

     "progress_value": 100,
     "end_value": 100,
     "result_data": {
-        "assignments_created": 24,
-        "org_units_selected": [...],
-        "teams_assigned": [...]
+        "pipeline_name": "LQAS Org Unit Selection Pipeline",
+        "status": "SUCCESS",
+        "group_id": 789,
+        "planning_id": 123,
+        "org_units_ids": [1001, 1002, 1003],
+        "org_units_count": 3,
+        "execution_time": "2025-12-05T10:30:00"
     }
 }
 ```

 **Note**: The `status` parameter is optional and not used by default.
 Status updates are handled automatically by Iaso's polling system.
-The pipeline should only send progress updates and messages.
+The pipeline should only send progress updates and messages with result data.

 #### Automatic Status Updates (Iaso → OpenHEXA)
 Status updates are handled automatically by the background polling system: